There are lots of different ways to spend money these days, but international travel throws in a whole new level of complications.

 Not only do I ensure that each of my credit cards has been issued by different banks, but I also diversify my credit cards by brand; for example, Mastercard, Visa, Amex.

-It’s important to note that credit cards like Amex and Diner’s Club are not widely accepted around the world, so it’s important to have at least one Mastercard or Visa – which are the two most widely accepted credit card brands.
+e not widely accepted around the world, so it’s important to have at least one Mastercard or Visa – which are the two most widely accepted credit card brands.
+Ironically, Amex tends to offer the best rewards cards for frequent flyer mile and rewards points collectors – but unfortunately it’s the least accepted card.

 How/Where to Carry Them